 The Philosophy minor consists of a total of 18 credits: six credits of Philosophy Core courses (two 3-credit courses) followed by 12 credits of philosophy electives (four 3-credit courses).
 Each student will design his or her own minor in consultation with a faculty advisor.
 Students may design their minor around one of areas in the major track or they may purse another interest.
 Minors are encouraged to consult with faculty or the Director of Undergraduate Studies in shaping a coherent minor.

 The core requirement for philosophy is six credits.
-The department offers students three basic options for fulfilling the University's 2-semester core requirement in philosophy: Perspectives on Western Civilization, PULSE, and Philosophy of the Person.
-Perspectives on Western Civilization is primarily open to freshmen, PULSE to sophomores, and Philosophy of the Person to all years.
-(Perspectives and PULSE also fulfill the theology core requirement.)
+The department offers students four basic options for fulfilling the University’s 2-semester core requirement in philosophy: Perspectives on Western Civilization, PULSE, and Philosophy of the Person.
+Perspectives on Western Civilization is primarily open to freshmen, PULSE to sophomores, Philosophy of the Person, and Inquiring about Humans and Nature (Perspectives and PULSE also fulfill the Theology Core requirement.)

 ALL philosophy core courses are a two-semester sequence beginning in the fall and continuing in the spring semester.
 Students who plan to study abroad should carefully consult with their advisors in order to plan the completion of their core in philosophy.